getsentry/sentry-docs/src/wizard/capacitor/index.md

 <Note>

-The version of the sibling SDK must match with the version refered by Sentry Capacitor.
-To verify the correct version of the sibling SDK using the following command: `npm info @sentry/capacitor peerDependencies`
+The version of the sibling SDK must match with the version referred by Sentry Capacitor.
+To check which version of the sibling SDK is installed, use the following command: `npm info @sentry/capacitor peerDependencies`

 </Note>